ACLoong/problem-sets/README.md

 ## How to Contribute

-1. `fork` this project to your Github；
+1. `fork` this repository to your Github；

 2. Use the command(`git clone + your repository url`) to clone this repository from your Github to local repository；